-When your license is taken away, it is likely necessary to request a hearing before the Driver Assessment and Appeal Division and try to win your license back.
+When your license is taken away, it is likely necessary to request a hearing before the Office of Hearings and Administrative Oversight, formerly the Administrative Hearings Section (AHS), and try to win your license back.
 In order to get back on the road, you need to know how to request a DL restoration hearing, and how to win your hearing.
-Working with an experienced driver’s license restoration lawyer will help you not only understand the process of obtaining a DAAD/DLAD hearing, but assist you in achieving the best possible result un your case.
+Working with an experienced driver’s license restoration lawyer will help you not only understand the process of obtaining a driver's license hearing, but assist you in achieving the best possible result un your case.

 Driver’s License Restoration Lawyers